warren-sadler/pair-programming/README.md

 # Introduction

 Hello and welcome to your Therify Pair Programming interview.
 At our core, Therify is matching company.
-Given an individual with a need we believe we can provide to them be resource best suited for their lived experience and personal circumstance.
+Given an individual with a need we believe we can provide to them a resource best suited for their lived experience and personal circumstance.
 In this interview you will be tasked with implementing a small piece of our matching software using Typescript, React, and a tiny bit of NextJS.
 Let's get started!

 ## Getting Started